IBM/application-modernization-javaee-quarkus/documentation/Performance.md

 ## Performance and Memory Tests

+Performance comparisons are difficult.
+While the goal is to do fair comparisions, you don't want to compare horses with 1 PS cars either.

+My interpretations of the results are:

+* OpenJ9 consumes less memory
+* Reactive technologies in Quarkus require less resources

 The same endpoint is invoked 30000 times.
 Each invocation reads some data from a database.
 See below for details.

 Notes:
-* As with every performance test you milage will vary!
+* As with every performance test your milage will vary!
 * Because of the many variations of runtimes, versions, JDKs, JVMs, etc. the results may not be respresentative yet.
+Reviews are going on.
+* Please ping me if you have feedback.

 | Test Case                     | Duration     | Memory - Start | Memory - End   |